web-infra-dev/garfish/packages/es-module/README.md

 ## Use in Garfish

-> `@garfish/es-module` will bring serious above-the-fold performance problems, child applications should not use this plugin in production environments.
+> `@garfish/es-module` will bring serious above-the-fold performance problems, child applications should not use `esModule` in production environments.

 ```js
 import { GarfishEsModule } from '@garfish/es-module';